Jeff15321/Jeff15321/README.md

 - 👋 Hi, I’m Jeff Lu!
-- 👀 I’m loveee ML and OOP
+- 👀 I loveee ML and OOP
 - 🌱 I’m currently studying Computer Science at the University of Toronto
 - ⚡ I'm experienced with MERN and Python